ORESoftware/npm-link-up/readme.md

 $ nlu run --umbrella -c .nlu.umbrella.json  # --umbrella option tells nlu not to put a node_modules folder in the mono-repo root
 ```

-If you are missing deps, that's ok, just use --allow-missing
+If you are missing deps, that's ok, just use --allow-missing.

+Special note: If you cannot add .nlu.json files to the packages b/c maybe your people are picky, there is a way to just use an nlu.umbrella.json file.
+File a ticket and I will explain how to do that.